CVE-2025-15483: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in ajferg Link Hopper

 Technical Summary

-CVE-2025-15483 is a stored cross-site scripting (XSS) vulnerability identified in the Link Hopper plugin for WordPress, maintained by ajferg.
-The vulnerability exists in all versions up to and including 2.5 and specifically affects multi-site WordPress installations where the 'unfiltered_html' capability is disabled.
-The root cause is insufficient sanitization and escaping of the 'hop_name' parameter, which allows authenticated users with administrator-level privileges to inject arbitrary JavaScript code into pages generated by the plugin.
-When other users visit these pages, the injected scripts execute in their browsers, potentially leading to session hijacking, privilege escalation, or unauthorized actions within the WordPress environment.
-The vulnerability requires the attacker to have administrator-level access, which limits the attack vector but increases the risk if credentials are compromised or insider threats exist.
-The CVSS v3.1 base score is 4.4, indicating medium severity, with vector metrics AV:N/AC:H/PR:H/UI:N/S:C/C:L/I:L/A:N. This means the attack is network exploitable but requires high attack complexity and privileges, no user interaction, and impacts confidentiality and integrity with a scope change.
-No public exploits are known at this time, and no patches have been linked yet, so mitigation relies on access control and monitoring.
-The vulnerability is classified under CWE-79, which covers improper neutralization of input during web page generation leading to XSS.
+CVE-2025-15483 identifies a stored Cross-Site Scripting (XSS) vulnerability in the Link Hopper plugin for WordPress, affecting all versions up to and including 2.5.
+The root cause is insufficient sanitization and output escaping of the 'hop_name' parameter, which is used during web page generation.
+This flaw allows authenticated users with administrator-level privileges to inject arbitrary JavaScript code into pages within multisite WordPress installations where the 'unfiltered_html' capability is disabled.
+When other users access these injected pages, the malicious scripts execute in their browsers, potentially leading to session hijacking, privilege escalation, or unauthorized actions within the WordPress environment.
+The vulnerability is scoped to multisite configurations, limiting its reach to specific WordPress deployments.
+The CVSS 3.1 base score is 4.4, reflecting a medium severity due to the requirement for high privileges (administrator access), network attack vector, and no user interaction needed.
+The vulnerability impacts confidentiality and integrity but does not affect availability.
+No public exploits have been reported so far, and no official patches are linked yet, indicating the need for cautious monitoring and interim mitigations.

 Potential Impact